 6. Classic Blonde Highlights

-This hairstyle uses delicate, blonde highlights to create a gorgeous, sun-kissed look.
+This hairstyle uses delicate, blonde highlights to create a gorgeous, sun-kissed look (perfect hair color for spring, isn’t it).
 If you have light brown hair, these highlights will be an easy way to brighten up your look.

 7. Caramel Highlights on Light Brown Hair